 “We potty-trained our two boys by keeping them undressed around the house for a few days,” a coworker shared.
 “Without diapers, they were more aware of pooping and peeing, and didn’t like it, so they were more inclined to use the potty,” he explained.

 Other words of wisdom came from my mother-in-law.
 She recently potty-trained another one of her grandkids using the same bare-bottom method.
 She kept him undressed from the bottom down, and when he felt the urge to pee or poop, he’d run straight to the potty.

 Still, the time finally came to take the plunge and learn how to potty train my son in three days.

 Potty training in three days

 This is too good to be true, I thought.
-Just keep him naked and he’s potty trained?
+Just keep him undressed and he’s potty trained?
 I’ve got to give this a try.

 And so I did, over a three-day weekend.
 My son was even excited about “potty practice,” as I called it.
 To my surprise and delight, potty training in three days worked after all.
 Just take a look at a fellow parent’s results after reading this article, who not only potty-trained one toddler, but her two twins:

 “I have to say I am quite shocked on how easy this is especially with two.
 It’s my first day alone as daddy has gone to work but no anxiety at all.
 I think my boys have nailed it.
 I 100% recommend.” -Natalie

 So, what’s involved in potty training in three days?
 Take a look at these simple steps and see how it can work for you as well:

 Day 1: Stay home all day with your child bare bottom